redjacoby/powersite/README.md

 # Powersite Online Solutions

-"Crafting Business Websites.
-Empowering Entrepreneurs.
-Building Dreams, One Site at a time!"
+"We make Online Businesses.
+We Build Dreams, One Website at a time!"

 Powersite Websites:
 1. PowerSale